sabo99/boilerplate-next14-hoc-recompose/README.md

 ## Features

-### ye

-### ESLint
+### ESLint Rules

-- Rules
-  - `simple-import-sort`
+- **simple-import-sort**

-    This rule ensures that your imports and exports are sorted consistently, improving readability and maintainability.
+  - Ensures imports and exports are sorted consistently, improving readability and maintainability.
+  - Example:
     ```ts
-    // simple-import-sort/imports

     // Correct (✅): Imports are sorted alphabetically
     import { b } from 'b';
     import { a } from 'a';